michotm/account-invoicing/account_invoice_product_supplier_price_update/README.rst

 Update Supplier Price of product from Supplier Invoice
 ======================================================

-This module allow from the supplier invoice, to automatic update all products whose unit price on the line is different from the supplier price
+This module allow in the supplier invoice, automatically update all products whose unit price on the line is different from the supplier price.
+It created a new supplier price if there is not or it updates the first.

 Usage
 =====